-To sustain and enhance the existing central shopping center areas consisting of anchor retail shopping with small attached complementary stores and combined parking.
-Applicable standards require new business development and renovation of existing business sites to improve and enhance the overall aesthetic context of the existing centers in scale and character with the Town of Old Saybrook.
+To sustain and enhance the existing central shopping center areas consisting of anchor retail shopping with small attached complementary stores and combined parking as well as regional based services tailored toward individuals.
+Applicable standards require new business development and renovation of existing business sites to improve and enhance the overall aesthetic context of the existing centers in scale and harmony with the Town of Old Saybrook.